biogeochem/project_template/README.md

 ## Highly Qualified Personnel

-Name, Institution, email, ORCID 0000-0000-0000-0000
+- Name, Institution, email, ORCID 0000-0000-0000-0000

 ## Principle Investigators

-Jason Venkiteswaran, Wilfrid Laurier University, jvenkiteswaran@wlu.ca, ORCID 0000-0002-6574-7071
+- Jason Venkiteswaran, Wilfrid Laurier University, jvenkiteswaran@wlu.ca, ORCID 0000-0002-6574-7071

 ## Data sources

-Provide links to any data used from external providers and/or submodules and their associated management source (e.g. IISD-ELA, OMOECC).
+- Provide links to any data used from external providers and/or submodules and their associated management source (e.g. IISD-ELA, OMOECC).

 ## Funding sources

-List your funding sources, grant names, and grand numbers of applicable.
+- List your funding sources, grant names, and grant numbers as applicable.

 ## Keywords